notverygoodatpython/service-stopper/README.md

 This whole program most likely won't work on linux or any other os.
 # Thanks to:
-Nir Sofer: http://www.nirsoft.net/ , who's nircmd utility is essential in allowing the batch scripts to run as admin.
+Nir Sofer: http://www.nirsoft.net/ , whose nircmd utility is essential in allowing the batch scripts to run as admin.

-Brent Vollebregt: https://github.com/brentvollebregt , who's auto-py-to-exe allowed me to convert the py files to a standalone exe.
+Brent Vollebregt: https://github.com/brentvollebregt , whose auto-py-to-exe allowed me to convert the py files to a standalone exe.

-The PyInstaller guys: http://www.pyinstaller.org/ , who's program is the foundation of auto-py-to-exe
+The PyInstaller guys: http://www.pyinstaller.org/ , whose program is the foundation of auto-py-to-exe

 Many  thanks!